Mojallal et al. Aesthetic Plast Surg.

 MSCs were more effective than MNC in obtaining neuronal recovery.
 Substantial but incomplete functional improvement was associated with donor type in vivo imaging signals more frequently than the number of neuronal cells expressing donor markers in spinal cord sections in vitro.
 Our results are in favor of functional recovery arising from both donor MSC and MNCs, contributing to direct neuronal regeneration and additional indirect mechanisms.

-Spinal cord injury patient, Christina Cohen, discusses her progress after undergoing stem cell therapy at the Stem Cell Institute in Panama City, Panama.
+Christina Cohen, discusses her progress after undergoing stem cell therapy at the Stem Cell Institute in Panama City, Panama.
 Christina suffered a T-12 injury after falling from a 150 ft cliff.
-Since treatment, she has regained movement, greatly reduced her dependency on drugs and regained bladder and partial bowel control.
+Since then, she has regained movement, greatly reduced her dependency on drugs and regained bladder and partial bowel control.